srijanss/createpy/README.md

-# test_project
+# createpy

-Test python project.
+Test python project to create folder structure of new python project.